-Vacation home sales are up nearly 30% over last year but inventory isn't keeping up with demand.
-If you're planning to buy a lakeshore home in Minnesota or western Wisconsin, come prepared with the right questions so you can make an offer when the right property comes along.
+If you're planning to buy a lakeshore home in Minnesota or western Wisconsin, come prepared with the right questions so you’re ready to make an offer when the right property comes along.
 Here are the top five must-ask questions when searching for a waterfront property.

 1. Who manages the lake weed?

-Does the Minnesota or Wisconsin Department of Natural Resources (DNR) near you might control the aquatic plants on your lake.
-If they don’t, ask the listing agent how the seller has controlled the lake weed in their area of water, and how much they spent annually on these efforts.
+The Department of Natural Resources (DNR) near you might control the aquatic plants on your lake.
+If they don’t, ask the listing agent how the seller has controlled the lake weed in their area of water, and how much they spend annually on these efforts.
 Some common aquatic plant management steps for lakeside homeowners may include:

 2. What is the lakeshore like?